 2. Survivors insurance - Social Security Survivors Benefits for when you die.

-3. Disability insurance - Social Security Disability Insurance if you are disabled.
+3. Disability insurance - Social Security Disability Insurance (SSDI) if you are disabled.

 4. Medicare - Hospital and medical insurance if you are aged, disabled, or you have end-stage renal disease.

 5. Prescription Drug Benefits - Medicare Part D Prescription Drug Plan to help with your prescription medication.